Appdynamics/apigee-monitoring-extension/README.md

 6. Restart the machine agent

 Note: The Global* metric is synonymous with AppDynamics baseline metric.
-We recommend that you use the non Global metrics for your health rule metrics.
+We recommend that you use the non-Global metrics for your health rule metrics.

 ###  BiQ Output ###